UmeshEkhande/RevitAPI/README.md

 # Revit API Project

-This repository contains two projects, AddButton and AddPanel, implementing a Revit API project.
-The AddButton project adds a "Hello World" button as a Revit add-in, while the AddPanel project creates a custom ribbon panel named "Hello World."
+This repository comprises two projects, AddButton and AddPanel, implementing a Revit API endeavor.
+The AddButton project introduces a "Greetings Universe" button as a Revit add-in, while the AddPanel project establishes a customized ribbon panel titled "Greetings Universe."

 ## Table of Contents
 - [Getting Started](#getting-started)